2016 Democratic Party presidential debates and forums: Ratings

-Tuesday October 13, 2015 – Las Vegas, Nevada
+Tuesday October 13, 2015 – Paradise, Nevada

-The Democratic Party's first presidential debate ahead of the 2016 U.S. presidential election was held on October 13, 2015, at the Wynn Hotel in Las Vegas, Nevada.
+The Democratic Party's first presidential debate ahead of the 2016 U.S. presidential election was held on October 13, 2015, at the Wynn Hotel on the Las Vegas Strip in Paradise, Nevada.

 Starting at 8:30 p.m. and ending at 11:00 p.m.
 Eastern time, it aired on CNN and was broadcast on radio by Westwood One.
 Anderson Cooper was the moderator of the debate, with Dana Bash and Juan Carlos Lopez asking additional questions and Don Lemon presenting questions submitted by voters via Facebook.

 To be invited to the debate, a candidate had to achieve an average of at least 1% in three recognized national polls released between August 1 and October 10.
 In addition, a candidate had to either file a statement of candidacy with the Federal Election Commission or declare that one would be filed by October 14, the day after the debate.
 The latter criterion would have accommodated Vice President Joe Biden had he decided to enter the presidential race as late as the day of the debate.
 CNN had an extra lectern available to install for Biden, but he took no action to enter the campaign before the debate.